Review: Taste-test the best of the region on a Yarra Valley wine, beer, cider and chocolate tour from Melbourne

-The Yarra Valley is located an hour’s drive from Melbourne and offers access to magnificent wineries and numerous gourmet food experiences.
+The Yarra Valley is located an hour’s drive from Melbourne and offers access to numerous wineries and gourmet food experiences.
 This Yarra Valley wine, beer, cider and chocolate tour features a craft cider and beer tasting, along with visits to a chocolaterie and three fabulous wineries.
-A delicious winery lunch is also included.
 Duration: 9 hours (approx.)

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.